Saudi Arabia profile - Timeline

 A woman is sentenced to 10 lashes after being found guilty of driving, in the first legal punishment for violating the ban on women drivers.
 King Abdullah overturns the sentence.

-Saudi Arabia agrees to allow its women athletes to compete in the Olympics for the first time, against the background of speculation that the entire Saudi team might be disqualified on grounds of gender discrimination.
+2012 June - Saudi Arabia agrees to allow its women athletes to compete in the Olympics for the first time.

 2013 February - King Abdullah swears in 30 women to the previously all-male Shura consultative council - the first time women have been able to hold any political office.